What Is a System32 Folder? Should You Delete It? [SOLVED] - Qiling

 How to Recover Deleted Windows System32 Folder/Files

 Step 1.
 Launch Deep Data Recovery on your Windows computer.
-Select file types and click "Next" to start.
+Select the file types you want to recover and click "Next" to begin the recovery process.

 Select file types that you want to recover

 Step 2.
-Choose the exact file location and then click the "Scan" button to continue.
+Select the specific file location you want to scan and click the "Scan" button to proceed with the process.

 select the disk on Windows to scan

 Step 3.
-After the process, select the "Deleted Files" and "Other Lost Files" folders in the left panel.
-Then, you can apply the "Filter" feature or click the "Search files or folders" button to find the deleted files.
+After the process, select the "Deleted Files" and "Other Lost Files" folders in the left panel, then apply the "Filter" feature or click the "Search files or folders" button to find the deleted files.

 Select your lost data/files to recover

 Step 4.
-Click the "Recover" button and save the restored files – ideally, it should be different from the original one.
+Click the "Recover" button and save the restored files ideally in a different location from the original one.

 Conclusion